 In our modern world of education, we often hear words and phrases like “annotate” and “close reading” that are unfamiliar to us.
 What does it mean to annotate?
 What does it mean to master close reading?
 When students are reading challenging texts, haven’t they always just scribbled random notes in their notebooks about words, phrases, and sentences that they hope to understand later?

 Educators and parents have learned over time that using the above strategy for tackling difficult texts is not enough to strengthen students’ reading comprehension.
-This is evidenced in the students’ past and present experiences with just surviving their way through difficult texts, wading through and temporarily memorizing confusing material in the hopes of earning passing grades.
-Consequently, students can become discouraged with and disinterested in reading all together.
+This is evidenced in the student’s past and present experiences with just surviving their way through difficult texts, wading through and temporarily memorizing confusing material in the hopes of earning passing grades.
+Consequently, students can become discouraged and disinterested in reading altogether.

 Here are 5 ways for your child to annotate important selections of texts with close reading.

 As a parent, you are well aware of the critical importance of a quality English Language Arts education for your child.
 98thPercentile is here to help your child succeed!
-We deliver quality instruction for all six facets of English Language Arts education, including close reading skills, through our accelerated learning content-mastery program.
-If you are interested in partnering with us for your child’s English Language Arts educational needs, Try us for one week for FREE with no strings attached.
+We deliver quality instruction for all six facets of English Language Arts education, including close reading skills, through our accelerated learning content-mastery program if you are interested in partnering with us for your child’s English Language Arts educational needs.